jtmoon79/super-speedy-syslog-searcher/README.md

 and wanted to create an open-source tool for a recurring need of some Software Test Engineers 😄

-See the real-world example rationale in section [_logging chaos; the problem `s4` solves_].
+See the real-world example rationale in the section below, [_logging chaos; the problem `s4` solves_].

 [_logging chaos; the problem `s4` solves_]: #logging-chaos-the-problem-s4-solves